theoptips/mentor_FAQ/FAQ.md

 - Answer 024 [Why are my contributions not showing up on my profile](https://help.github.com/en/articles/why-are-my-contributions-not-showing-up-on-my-profile)
 - Answer 025 When in doubt lower the learning rate to help the model converge.
 - Answer 026 Some algorithms are sensitive to initialization - weight initialization, centroid initialization, use random_state, or random seed to get reproducible results
-- Answer 026 Ability to consume literature, entry-level understanding of research in Machine Learning, Artificial Intelligence, get exposure to Deep Learning, ability to understand classical ML models,
+- Answer 026 Ability to consume literature, entry-level understanding of research in Machine Learning, Artificial Intelligence, get exposure to Deep Learning, ability to understand classical ML models
+- Answer 027 It is estimated that majority time cost of a data science project is spent on data cleaning, so this project mimics a real world project.
+See soure: data scientists spend most of their time massaging rather than mining or modeling data http://www.forbes.com/sites/gilpress/2016/03/23/data-preparation-most-time-consuming-least-enjoyable-data-science-task-survey-says/
+- Answer 028 This project also mimics real life data science projects and Kaggle competitions that it comes with meta files and summary files that describe the encoding the data.
+Click Menu > Open in the Jupyter Notebook menu to view the actual files. or use command line commands in Jupyter Notebook `!ls` to show files `cat replace_your_file_name.md` to view files.
+Be sure to change the file name after the `cat` command to your own.

 # Related FAQ